DepartureLabsIC/DLIP/DLIP2.md

 Unsubscribe from the canister events using the `dl_remove_simple_subscription` method when the subscription is no longer needed.

 ### Getting Schema Information
-To get information about the canister, the integrator can call the `dl_canister_events_information` method, which returns a canister_event_information record that includes a link to the schema of the event.
+To get information about the canister, the integrator can call the `dl_canister_events_information` method, which returns a `canister_event_information` record that includes a link to a schema describing the events of the canister.
 Please refer to the link for more specific details about how to interpret the payload